The Guest Blogging Approach that Benefits You for the Long Run

 1. Link from high-quality, “high-context” content.

 Since 2009 I have run a web design and digital marketing/SEO firm called ProWeb365.com.
-And in that time—over a decade—I have written many articles for my website as well as guest posts on other sites.
+And in that time, I have written many articles for my website as well as guest posts on other sites.

 I have noticed that the recent explosion in guest blogging for backlinks corresponds to another trend: increasingly sophisticated spin content software.
 In fact, this software is getting so advanced that its “spun” content easily passes the duplicated content scanner on CopyScape.

-I think Google has already caught on to this generated content with its artificial intelligence (AI) algorithm.
+I think Google has already caught on to this generated content with its artificial intelligence (AI) algorithm and human reviewers.
 The critical question now is: What approach will we, as guest bloggers, choose to use to stay on Google’s good side going forward?

 Let’s consider these options: